 We are working on it and will be soon :)

 We are located in central Texas, Brownwood to be exact!
-We centally loacated from: Dallas, Fort Worth, Stephenville, San Angelo, Abilene, Austin and San Antonio.
+We are centrally located from: Dallas, Fort Worth, Stephenville, San Angelo, Abilene, Austin and San Antonio.

-Well, not only are we a company that does massage we also take CE courses!
-Over the years while we have experienced a great number of technique classes, the online community is lacking!
-Some might have great informatin but it's boring and outdated.
-We want to change that, as well as sticking with the state requirements!
+Well, not only are we a company that does massage, we also take CE courses!
+Over the years, while we have experienced a great number of technique classes, the online community is lacking!
+Some might have great information but it's boring and outdated.
+We want to change that, as well as abiding by the state requirements!